LukaszDelong/GammaMDN/README.md

 Ł. Delong, M. Lindholm, M.V.
 W&uuml;thrich, 2021, Gamma Mixture Density Networks and their application to modelling insurance claim amounts.

-The paper is available at www.lukaszdelong.pl and https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=2255346.
+The paper is available on https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3705225.
 We refer to this paper for details.

 **Instructions:**